dliessi/ports/USAGE.md

 Here is what I recommend.

-Let's assume that you have a working [MacPorts installation](http://www.macports.org/install.php) and that you have Git installed (you can install it through MacPorts entering `sudo port install git-core` in the Terminal).
+Let's assume that you have a working [MacPorts installation](http://www.macports.org/install.php) and that you have Git installed (you can install it through MacPorts entering `sudo port install git` in the Terminal).

 1. In the Terminal enter